pingcap/docs/sql-plan-management.md

 # SQL Plan Management (SPM)

-SQL Plan Management is a set of functions that execute SQL binding to manually interfere with the SQL execution plans.
+SQL Plan Management is a set of functions that execute SQL bindings to manually interfere with SQL execution plans.
 These functions include SQL binding, baseline capturing, and baseline evolution.

 ## SQL binding

-SQL binding is the basis of SPM.
-The [Optimizer Hints](/optimizer-hints.md) document introduces how to select a specific execution plan using Hint.
+An SQL binding is the basis of SPM.
+The [Optimizer Hints](/optimizer-hints.md) document introduces how to select a specific execution plan using hints.
 However, sometimes you need to interfere with execution selection without modifying SQL statements.
-With SQL binding, you can select a specified execution plan without modifying SQL statements.
+With SQL bindings, you can select a specified execution plan without modifying SQL statements.

-### Create binding
+### Create a binding

 {{< copyable "sql" >}}